Shoulder Pain Clover Bottom, MO

-The shoulder is among human body’s largest and most complex joints.
-In actuality, it is made up of four independent smaller joints:
+The shoulder is one of the the largest and most complex joints we have.
+In reality, it is made up of four independent smaller joints:

-2. The acromioclavicular (AC) joint connects the collarbone to the acromion, the bony tip on the outer edge of the shoulder blade.
-A gliding joint, it helps extend the upper extremity from the trunk.
+2. The acromioclavicular (AC) joint connects the collarbone to the acromion, the bony tip on the outer edge of the scapula.
+A plane style synovial joint, it allows for additional rotation of the shoulder blade.

-3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the breastbone at the foundation of the neck.
-This joint is where the arm and body meet, it coordinates the movement of the upper limb with the core of your body.
+3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the breastbone at the foundation of the neck.
+As the only joint that connects the arm to the body, it it ensures your arm and body move in tandem.

-• the four muscles of the rotator cup that surround the head of the upper arm bone, which power movement and keep the ball of the upper arm bone stable
+• the four muscles of the rotator cup covering the head of the upper arm bone, which are responsible for movement and stabilize the ball of the humerus within the shoulder socket

 • the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder